 We spend way too much time worrying about what others think that we miss out on some of the life’s experiences.

-Believe me, everyone else in class is there to practice not to ridicule anyone else.
+Believe me, everyone else in the class is there to practice not to ridicule anyone else.
 This doesn’t just apply to yoga.
-This applies to so many aspects in our lives!
-We make excuses and miss out on events or experiences all because we fear judgement.
+This applies to so many aspects of our lives!
+We make excuses and miss out on events or experiences all because we fear judgment.

 “The most courageous act is still to think for yourself.
 Aloud.” ― Coco Chanel